How Are Auto Insurance Premiums Calculated?

 Some companies love to tout the big discounts you’ll get by signing on with them to insure both your cars and home.
 Some knock off five percent, 10 percent, or even more from either the auto rate or the homeowners rate; some knock off a percentage from both.
 But keep in mind that dual-policy discounts usually are offered by companies that charge high prices for coverage.
 A 15 percent dual-policy discount isn’t really much of a discount if it’s offered by a company that charges twice as much as its competitors.

 From a consumer’s point of view, this dual-policy pricing is an undesirable practice because it makes shopping more difficult; to find out the exact savings you could realize by switching companies, you have to shop for both types of coverage at once.
-Click here to compare companies’ rates for homeowners insurance.
+Click here for our comparisons of homeowners insurance companies.